 The Sodium

-Pizza is also one of America’s leading sources of sodium, as salt is typically added to the cheese (to disguise its low quality), the dough, the tomato sauce, and the toppings.
-Just glance at the nutrition facts label on a conventional frozen pizza box to see how many days worth of sodium is hiding in that large pie.
-The USDA estimates that a typical parlor pie contains about 5,100 mg of sodium — about three times the daily limit recommended by the American Heart Association.
-And typical pizzas also contain a fair share of sugar, flavorings, preservatives like BHA/BHT and MSG, nitrites and nitrates, and lots and lots of oil.
-And many of these ingredients are full of GMOs as well.
+Pizza is also one of America’s leading sources of sodium, as cheese, dough, sauce, and toppings are all quite salty.
+Just glance at the nutrition facts label on a conventional frozen pizza box to see how many days’ worth of sodium is hiding in that large pie.
+The USDA estimates that a typical parlor pie contains about 5,100 mg of sodium — about 3 times the daily limit recommended by the American Heart Association.

 A Healthier Crust

 Let’s start with the crust.
-Simply replacing the white flour with whole grains, ideally organic and GMO-free, will go a long way toward healthifying a pizza.
-Also, once you get used to whole grain bread, you’ll discover that it tastes a lot better than the “Wonder Bread” type crusts you can get at commercial pizzerias.
+Simply replacing white flour with whole grains, ideally organic and GMO-free, will go a long way toward making a pizza healthier.
+Also, once you get used to whole-grain bread, you’ll discover that it tastes a lot better than the “Wonder Bread” type crusts you can get at commercial pizzerias.
 But wait, there’s more!

-You can make delicious crusts for your plant based pizzas with nut flours, such as almond — and even riced cauliflower.
-If you’re in a hurry and don’t have time to make the dough yourself, you can always substitute a whole-grain bread (the famous pizza-bagel comes to mind) or a whole-grain or sprouted tortilla.
-Cornmeal crusts, naturally gluten-free (make sure it’s organic to avoid GMO corn), are also commercially available and easy to make at home.
+You can make delicious crusts with nut flours, such as almond, and even riced cauliflower.
+If you’re in a hurry and don’t have time to make the dough yourself, you can always substitute a whole-grain bread (the pizza-bagel comes to mind) or a whole-grain or sprouted tortilla.
+Cornmeal crusts, naturally gluten-free (make sure they’re organic to avoid GMO corn), are also commercially available and easy to make at home.
 For a crust mix headed in the nutritious direction, try this one from Simple Mills.

 Sauce from Scratch

-The classic pizza is topped with some kind of tomato sauce, which can be a health food all by itself.
-Cooked tomatoes are in many ways more nutritious than raw ones, and are a rich source of vitamin C and lycopene.
-As long as you go easy on the sugar, oil, and salt, you can make a delicious plant based sauce that anyone’s nonna would be proud of.
+The classic pizza is topped with tomato sauce, which can be a healthy food on its own.
+Cooked tomatoes are, in many ways, more nutritious than raw ones and are a rich source of vitamin C and lycopene.
+As long as you go easy on the sugar, oil, and salt, you can make a delicious plant-based sauce that anyone’s nonna would be proud of.

 If you want to make sauce sorta-from-scratch, and you’re pressed for time, here’s a trick: pour a jar or a BPA-free can of plain tomato sauce (only ingredient: tomatoes) and a can of diced tomatoes into a saucepan.
-Add garlic powder, onion powder, Italian herb mix, ground black pepper, and a tiny bit of maple syrup to balance the acidity of the tomatoes (optional if you’re avoiding sugar), and heat for about 10 minutes.
+Add garlic powder, onion powder, Italian herb mix, ground black pepper, and a tiny bit of maple syrup to balance the tomatoes’ acidity (optional if you’re avoiding sugar), then heat for about 10 minutes.
 You’ll get a much cleaner and healthier sauce than most supermarket brands.
 And also one that’s plenty tasty and a whole lot less expensive.
 Triple win!

 Elevated Toppings